KompasApp/kompasapp-public/README.md

 <br>

-#### When you have got this far, commit all changes and push your own branch up to GitHub.
+#### When you have got this far, commit all changes and push to your own GitHub page and send us the link.

 ![Penguin](./resources/penguin.jpg)